 - State Library of Western Australia: WA newspapers

 - Northern Territory Library: Territory Stories: Newspaper NT

 - ACT Heritage Library: Newspaper holdings

 Newspapers and magazines published by and for Aboriginal and Torres Strait Islander people can be useful.
 The following publications are digitised and available online:

-- Dawn and New Dawn, published by the New South Wales Aborigines Welfare Board from 1952 to 1975 (AIATSIS)
+- New Dawn, publishied by the NSW Aborigines Welfare Boards from 1952 to 1975 (AIATSIS)

-- Koori Mail, digitised copies are available for issues published from 1991 to 2011 (AIATSIS)
+- The Koori Mail, copies are available for issues published from 1992 to present (AIATSIS)

 Dawn and New Dawn magazine